shigebeyond/jkmvc/doc/http/controller.md

 ## 5 Action method

-You create actions for your controller by defining a public function with an `Action` postfix.
+You create actions for your controller just by defining a public function.

 An action method handles the current request, it contains all logic code for this request.